espoo-dev/rails_boilerplate/README.md

 ## Sidekiq

-Observation: Every time that a new job is created, the server should be stopped and sidekiq image needs to be re-build, to perform that run followed commands:
+Observation: Every time that a new job is created, the server should be stopped and sidekiq image needs to be re-build, to perform that run the followed commands:

 - docker compose stop
 - docker compose up --build